bhkangw/mp3-supabase-to-r2/README.md

 1. **File Discovery**:
    - Fetches all files from your Supabase storage bucket
-   - Filters for MP3 files only
+   - Supports MP3 files and common image formats (jpg, jpeg, png, gif, webp)

 2. **File Migration**:
-   For each MP3 file:
+   For each file:
    - Downloads the file from Supabase Storage
    - Uploads it to Cloudflare R2
    - Updates the database references with new R2 URLs

 3. **Database Updates**:
-   - Updates your Supabase database 'tracks' table
+   - Updates your Supabase database tables ('tracks' for audio, 'images' for images)
    - Replaces old Supabase Storage URLs with new R2 URLs

 ## Running the Migration